About the Application

 Managing your Application

-Once you have submitted the SGS online application and paid your application fee, you can check the status of your application through your on-line application account.
+Once you have submitted the SGS online application and paid your application fee, you can check the status of your application through your online application account.
+This is the most up-to-date information available, and staff at SGS or the Faculty of Law will not have further information.

 You will see one of following status descriptions: